jsapp21/rss-project/README.md

  - Catch this error in errorHandler and return 403

+Yup validation to the server:
+- prevent users from padding in invalid item or order objects
+- (ie only accept allowed fields and those fields must match data types and ranges)

 React
 - custom Hook
     - resuable function w/ logic to return the same thing, must useThisStyle